 These stocks are primed for short squeezes.

-There’s no question 2021 has been the year of the short squeeze.
-Groups of retail traders on Reddit and other social media platforms have successfully built targeted buying campaigns in a handful of the most heavily shorted stocks with the goal of triggering short squeezes.
-Short squeezes are large, short-term spikes in a stock’s share price that occur when a significant number of short sellers are forced to cover, or exit their positions by buying shares of the stock.
-Here are eight companies that have all the necessary ingredients to be the next huge short squeeze stocks, according to Ortex Analytics.
+There’s no question that 2021 has been the year of the short squeeze.
+Groups of online retail traders have repeatedly orchestrated buying campaigns on Reddit and other social media platforms, targeting some of the most heavily shorted stocks in the market in an attempt to generate short squeezes.
+A short squeeze is a large, short-term spike in a stock’s price triggered when multiple short sellers are forced to exit their positions by buying shares of the stock.
+Here are eight companies that have all the ingredients to be the next major short squeeze stocks, according to market analysis firm Ortex Analytics.

 Gogo Inc. (GOGO)